ucli-tools/tfgrid-k3s/README.md

    # Choose network for Ansible connectivity (wireguard or mycelium)
    # Edit .env file to set MAIN_NETWORK=wireguard or MAIN_NETWORK=mycelium
+   # This setting also affects make connect, make ping, and make k9s commands
    nano .env
    ```